savethequinn/DataProductsProject/dataproductpitch.md

 The demo allows you to explore how a total of $2002.92 of in-store sales from 25 customers could be attributed to digital marketing tactics based on customer browsing behavior.
-You can pick the lookback window to see how the attribution changes with different assumptions on the customer journey.
+Try changing the lookback window to see how the credit attribution changes with different assumptions on length of the customer journey.

 **We hope you consider us as your next Omnichannel reporting solution!**